peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 therefore seems impossible to affect the behaviour of the recipient of the NOTIFY other than by hastening the timing for when different checks are initiated.
+As a consequence, while notifications themselves can be secured via access control mechanisms, this is not a requirement.

 The receipt of a notification message will, in general, cause the receiving party to perform one or more outbound queries for the records